StatBiomed/CamoTSS/README.rst

 You can run CamoTSS **TC+CTSS** mode by using test file according to the following code.

-For the remaining modes, you can check this document.
+For the remaining modes, you can check this document_.

 .. _document: https://camotss.readthedocs.io/en/latest/run_CamoTSS.html